-Section 3.03 Only Procedure.
-The provisions of the procedure shall be the only procedure applicable to employees covered by this Agreement for resolution of grievances as defined herein.

-Section 3.04 Authority of Arbitrator.
-Authority of the arbitrator is limited to matters of interpretation or application of the express provisions of this Agreement and the arbitrator shall have no power or authority to add to, subtract from, or modify any of the terms or provisions of this Agreement.

-Section 3.05 Copies of Answers.
-Appropriate Union officials shall be given copies of all answers to grievances hereunder.

-Section 3.06 Arbitrable Grievances.
-Only grievances arising as a result of disputes concerning the meaning, interpretation, or application of this Agreement shall be subject to Step 5 arbitration.

-Section 3.07 Days Defined.
-The term days as used herein shall be construed to mean "work days."

-Section 3.08 Time Off for Processing Grievances.
-After notice to the immediate supervisor, a Union Steward and aggrieved employee(s) shall be granted reasonable time off with pay during working hours where he is engaged in processing and investigating a grievance, provided, however, there is the least disruption of the Employer's operation.

-Section 3.09 Discharge, Suspension or Demotion.
-A grievance involving discharge, suspension or demotion may be initiated at Step 4 of the grievance procedure.

-Section 3.10 Time Limits for Processing Grievances.
+- Section 3.03 Only Procedure.
+The provisions of the procedure shall be the only procedure applicable to employees covered by this Agreement for resolution of grievances as defined herein. - Section 3.04 Authority of Arbitrator.
+Authority of the arbitrator is limited to matters of interpretation or application of the express provisions of this Agreement and the arbitrator shall have no power or authority to add to, subtract from, or modify any of the terms or provisions of this Agreement. - Section 3.05 Copies of Answers.
+The grievant and appropriate Union officials shall be provided copies of answers to grievances as follows: - 1.
+Steward or Chief Steward, - 2.
+President, and - 3.
+Council 67 Representative - Section 3.06 Arbitrable Grievances.
+Only grievances arising as a result of disputes concerning the meaning, interpretation, or application of this Agreement shall be subject to Step 5 arbitration. - Section 3.07 Days Defined.
+The term days as used herein shall be construed to mean "work days." - Section 3.08 Time Off for Processing Grievances.
+After notice to the officer in charge, Crossing Guard Unit, a Union Steward and aggrieved employee(s) shall be granted reasonable time off with pay during working hours where he is engaged in processing and investigating a grievance, provided, however, there is the least disruption of the Employer's operation. - Section 3.09 Discharge, Suspension or Demotion.
+A grievance involving discharge, suspension or demotion may be initiated at Step 4 of the grievance procedure. - Section 3.10 Time Limits for Processing Grievances.
 Time limits for the processing of grievances are intended to expedite grievance handling and may be extended only upon mutual agreement.
 Failure of the aggrieved person, absent consent of the Employer to comply with the time limits imposed at each step of the grievance procedure, shall be construed as a forfeiture of the right to proceed further.
 Failure of the Employer to respond within the time limits at any step permits the aggrieved person to proceed to the next step of the grievance procedure.

-UNION STEWARDS AND UNION REPRESENTATIVES
+ARTICLE 4 -- UNION STEWARDS AND UNION REPRESENTATIVES